pkendall64/ExpressLRS/src/doc/GYRO.md

   - [ ] ICM42688P

 ## Setup
 The gyro settings are available through the [ExpressLRS Lua script](https://www.expresslrs.org/quick-start/transmitters/lua-howto/).
+The Mixer settings are proved in the receiver web UI.

-### Gyro Inputs
+### Mixer Sources

-In the "Gyro Inputs" menu you can setup mappings between input channels to gyro functions.

-The gyro input functions are:
+* ch1-16 - channel data from the tramsnitter

-* Roll input
+* Gyro Roll Out
-* Pitch input
+* Gyro Pitch Out
-* Yaw input
+* Gyro Yaw Out

+### Mixer Destinations
+* ch1-16 - the mixed channel outputs (can be mapped to a PWM output independently)
 * Mode - Selection of stabilization mode
 * Gain - Gyro Gain 0% - 100%
+* Gyro Roll Cmd
+* Gyro Pitch Cmd
+* Gyro Yaw Cmd

-### Gyro Outputs
+### Stabalization Modes

-The gyro output functions are:

-* Aileron output
-* Elevator output
-* Rudder output
-* Elevon output
-* V-Tail output

 A input channel configured for "Mode" in the "Gyro Inputs" menu can be used to select the active stabilization mode.